-During a Page Write cycle, a page with up to 64 bytes of data can be written in one continuous write command.
-The Page Write starts in the same manner as the Byte Write.
-In a Page Write, after the acknowledge following the first data byte, the master does not send a STOP, but continues to send additional data bytes.
-(See Figure 7-1.)
+During a page write cycle, a page with up to 32 bytes of data can be written in one continuous write command.
+The page write starts in the same manner as the byte write.
+In a page write, after the acknowledge following the first data byte, the master does not send a STOP, but continues to send additional data bytes (see Figure 7-1).
 At the end of the number of bytes to be written, the master sends a STOP command.
 Once the STOP command is sent, the device writes all the data bytes into memory, starting at the address location given in the address bytes.

-If the master should transmit more than 64 bytes prior to generating the STOP command, the internal 64-byte data buffer in the device wraps around and the first data bytes transmitted are overwritten.
+If the master should transmit more than 32 bytes prior to generating the STOP command, the internal 32-byte data buffer in the device wraps around and the first data bytes transmitted are overwritten.

-The internal address pointer does not increment beyond a page boundary but instead wraps around to the first byte of the addressed page.
+The internal address pointer is not increment beyond a page boundary but instead wraps around to the first byte of the addressed page.

-As with the Byte Write cycle, once the STOP command is received the device enters a write cycle.
+As with the byte write cycle, once the STOP command is received the device enters a write cycle.
 During the write cycle, the device does not generate an acknowledge signal.
 Meanwhile, the master can poll the device to determine when the write cycle is complete by sending it a control byte and looking for an acknowledge.
-Once the write cycle has completed, the device will acknowledge a control byte sent to it.
+Once the write cycle has completed, the device acknowledges the control byte sent to it.

-During the Page Write cycle, the first byte in the data byte buffer is written to the address location indicated by the address bytes transmitted to the device.
-Each successive data byte is written to the successive address locations.
+During the page write cycle, the first byte in the data byte buffer is written in the address location indicated by the address bytes transmitted to the device.
+Each successive data byte is written in successive address locations.

-Note that the Page Write operation is internally executed by sequentially writing the words in the Page Buffer.
-Therefore, the Page Write time can be estimated as Byte Write time multiplied by the Number of Words to be written.
+Note that the page write operation is internally executed by sequentially writing the words in the page buffer.
+Therefore, the page write time can be estimated as byte write time multiplied by the number of words to be written.